hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.4 `coordinateSystemSchema` Details

 The `parameter` object (described below) allows for a `coordinateSystemName` to be associated with any parameter.
-In order to allow a precise and computer-readable meaning to these coordinate system names, a dataset can have a `coordinateSystemSchema`.
+To allow a precise and computer-readable meaning to these coordinate system names, a dataset can have a `coordinateSystemSchema`.
 This schema should contain a computer-readable and publically available list of coordinate system names and definitions.
 Few such schemas exist.
 One suggested schema designation for Heliophysics is provided in the following table.